Twin Cities Gay Men's Chorus

-The Twin Cities Gay Men's Chorus (TCGMC) is a choral group in Minneapolis—St. Paul.
+The Twin Cities Gay Men's Chorus (TCGMC) is a non-profit 501(c)(3) choral ensemble in Minneapolis—St. Paul.
 The lower-voice chorus sings a variety of songs arranged for TTBB, ranging from Broadway show tunes to Latin motets to original compositions specially commissioned by the Chorus or written by its members.

-With 180 volunteer singing members, the Chorus produces and presents a full concert season every year and is also featured at a number of other special appearances and outreach programs locally, throughout the Midwest and the nation.
+With 180 auditioned, volunteer singing members, the Chorus produces and presents a full concert season every year and is also featured at a number of other special appearances and outreach programs locally, throughout the Midwest and the nation.

 TCGMC is a member-driven organization governed by a 24-member Board of Directors composed of 50% singing members.
-Its current Artistic Director is Dr. Gerald Gurss, and its Executive Director is Dennis Whipple.
+Its current Artistic Director is Dr. Gerald Gurss and its Executive Director is Dennis Whipple.

 History

 The Twin Cities Gay Men's Chorus was formed in 1981 as Twin Cities Men's Chorus, adding the word "gay" to their title in 1991.
-TCGMC has grown to be one of the largest GLBT arts organizations in Minnesota and the fourth largest gay men's chorus in the country.
+TCGMC has grown to be one of the largest LGBT+ arts organizations in Minnesota and the fourth largest gay men's chorus in the country.
 It is a member of the Gay and Lesbian Association of Choruses (GALA Choruses).

 Additionally, the Chorus, along with Emmy award-winning producers John Scagliotti and Dan Hunt and author Tomie dePaola produced a video program, Oliver Button is a STAR!, that was broadcast nationally on PBS in the fall of 2001 and spring of 2002.
 The video program is a documentary based on the Chorus' performance of Tomie dePaola's children's book, Oliver Button is a Sissy, and was further developed as a teaching tool for distribution to schools and families.
 The performance was repeated during the 2012–2013 season to raise awareness of school bullying.

 Other notable events in the history of the TCGMC include: Performances with Minnesota Orchestra, Saint Paul Chamber Orchestra, VocalEssence (Plymouth Music Series), Ballet of the Dolls, American composer Ned Rorem, and such noted gay and lesbian entertainers Harvey Fierstein, Ann Hampton Callaway, Michael Feinstein and Holly Near.
 TCGMC has premiered over 25 commissioned works and has performed at major gay and lesbian choral festivals in Montreal, Tampa, Denver, Seattle, San Jose and Minneapolis (for which the TCGMC served as host, both in 1986 and in 2024).
 Regular appearances include Minnesota AIDS Walk, the Twin Cities Pride festival, and concerts at Como Pavilion.

 In 2003, the Twin Cities Gay Men's Chorus was honored with the Human Rights Campaign Minnesota 2003 "Brian Coyle Leadership Award" for serving the community through outreach and putting a face on the GLBT community.
 TCGMC also received special recognition in 2003 from Lavender magazine for "Best Benefit/Fundraiser" for Songs from the Heart and in 2003 and 2004 for "Best GLBT Music Group".